Learn more about the basics of mortgages, including the different products available, the fees involved, repayment and insurance options.

 Valuation fees cover the cost to the lender of conducting a basic survey of the property that you're looking to buy to verify that the house is adequate security for the loan.

-You may be able to find a lender that includes a free survey with their product, although you should consider the overall costs of such a deal.
+You may be able to find a lender that includes a free survey with their product, although you should consider the overall costs of the deal.

 You'll of course have your own conveyancing costs to cover, but some lenders also ask you to pay for their solicitor costs, which can be a few hundred pounds.